Collective behavior in quantum interference: an alternative superposition principle: Abstract

 \section{Abstract}

 An interferometer in which all of its components are treated as quantum bodies is examined with the standard interpretation and with a model in which its uncoupled spatially separated components act collectively.
 These models utilize superposition principles that differ when applied to systems composed of three or more bodies.
-Interferometric disparities between them involving frequency shifts and recoil are shown to be difficult to measure.
-More pronounced discrepancies involve correlated interference.
-The collective model is shown to provide a missing connection between quantum and semiclassical theories.
-Scattering from an entangled state, which cannot be divided into disjoint parts, is discussed in relation to collective recoil.
-Collective scattering is shown to be a viable alternative to the standard model, thereby providing insight into constructing tests of the superposition principle in systems with three or more bodies.
+Interferometric discrepancies between these models that involve frequency shifts and recoil are shown to be difficult to measure.
+More pronounced differences involve quantum correlated interference.
+The collective model provides a missing connection between quantum and semiclassical theories.
+Scattering from an entangled state, which cannot be divided into disjoint parts, is proposed to involve such collective recoil.
+Collective scattering offers a viable supplement to the standard model, thereby providing insight into constructing tests of the superposition principle in systems with three or more bodies.

 \keywords{Suggested keywords}